jkingsman/HackTheConcert/README.md

 ## Conclusions?

 You can check the common elements by running `comm -12 electriczoo.txt osl.txt | comm -12 - pitchfork.txt` in the `masterlists` directory.
+Obviously this is not every show, but I thought it better to start with shows that have complete listings and easily centralized playlists instead of reaching for more exotic ones that have to be entered manually; I figured that would at least narrow it down... it did.

 This leads to one common element: **Major Lazer**.
 They performed at: